Lawsuit Details How The Sackler Family Allegedly Built An OxyContin Fortune

 Purdue had hired a consulting firm to help reps target "high-prescribing" doctors, including several in Massachusetts.
 One physician in a town south of Boston wrote an additional 167 prescriptions for OxyContin after sales representatives increased their visits, according to the latest version of the lawsuit filed Thursday in Suffolk County Superior Court in Boston.

 The lawsuit claims Purdue paid members of the Sackler family more than $4 billion between 2008 and 2016.
 Eight members of the family who served on the board or as executives as well as several directors and officers with Purdue are named in the lawsuit.
-This is the first lawsuit among hundreds of others that were previously filed across the country to charge the Sacklers with personally profiting from the harm and death of people taking the company's opioids.
+This is the first lawsuit among hundreds of others that were previously filed across the country to charge the Sacklers with profiting from the harm and death of people taking the company's opioids.

-WBUR along with several other media sued Purdue Pharma to force the release of previously redacted information that was filed in the Massachusetts Superior Court case.
+WBUR along with several other media outlets sued Purdue Pharma to force the release of previously redacted information that was filed in the Massachusetts Superior Court case.
 When a judge ordered the records to be released with few, if any, redactions this week, Purdue filed two appeals and lost.

 Read the documents here or below: